SpriteSixis/Token-Counter-for-ChatGPT/README.md

 ![Code Example Chat](./assets/02.png)

-The **"Complex Counter"** is this time again, pretty much right on the money, while the **"Simple Counter"** lagged a bit behind, but still it was not that bad.
+The **"Complex Counter"** is again, pretty much right on the money, while the **"Simple Counter"** lagged a bit behind, but still it was not that bad.

 **Where does it fail?**